martiadrogue/hexarch/README.md

  - Management
  - Application

-Where Management is what is also known as BackEnd, and Application is what is also known as FrontEnd where the product is delivered and ready to use
+Management is what is also known as BackEnd, and Application is what is also known as FrontEnd where the product is delivered and ready to use

-Inside every Bounded Context that represents objects of entities of these Bounded Context.
-And and Entity can be defined as a key element of this context that have a role in it and can be modified
+Inside every Bounded Context that represents the objects of entities from these Bounded Context there are Entities, an Entity can be defined as a key element of this context that have a role in it and can be modified

 Also there are Bounded Context to share resources between Context